-For about $30, you really have no reason not to lock your pistol up when you choose to leave it in your car.
+For less than $30, you really have no reason not to lock your pistol up when you choose to leave it in your car.
 These little cases are designed to secure a wallet, credit cards, cell phone or handgun during transit and easily slip under your seat.
 The steel cable loops around the seat post and keeps it secure.
 Meets TSA airline firearm guidelines too.
 For larger sizes and other options start here.

 The only ones I DO NOT recommend are the biometric versions – they are still not up to my standards for reliability.

 If you are not carrying a light – RIGHT NOW – you should be.

 I carry this one every day.
 Works great, and it’s so small you can’t believe how bright it is.
 When I worked at the police department it took a 10″ 2D cell light to get this much light.

 Get a decent pair of electronic earmuffs like these.
 They amplify normal sounds 4X but block out any noise above 82 decibels.

 They work great for hunting too!

 This book is takes everything you have heard or seen (and much more than your employer, government or schools don’t want to tell you) about spree killers and puts it together in the first truly honest look at what your options are for dealing with these events.